 Service providers including SSE

-The development and management of the Portal is being carried out by SSE on behalf of the Partners and using a third party IT service provider.
-We may also use other third party service providers from time to time to perform functions on our behalf.
-We may share your personal data with these third party service providers for the purpose of providing services to the Partners/Fund.
+The development and management of the Portal is being carried out by SSE on behalf of the Partners and using a third-party IT service provider.
+We are working with a third-party service provider to evaluate the SESF grant programme.
+We may also use other third-party service providers from time to time to perform functions on our behalf.
+We may share your personal data with these third-party service providers for the purpose of providing services to the Partners/Fund.
 We will only share your data with any service providers where we have an appropriate data processing agreement (or similar protections) in place and they will not be able to use your data for their own purposes (e.g. for their own marketing purposes).

 Fraud Prevention Agencies

 Your personal data may be shared with fraud prevention agencies who will use it to prevent fraud and money laundering and to verify your identity.
 If fraud is detected, you could be refused grant funding.

 We may share your personal data with any current or future member of our respective groups, which includes our subsidiaries, any relevant ultimate holding company and its subsidiaries.

 We may disclose your personal data: